RicardoMilos384/MMask/README.md

 You Can Edit The Effect In EffectTask on Src\MMask\Task And Edit Or Add Some Effect To Mask

 # Next Update
-Add PARTICLE on mask [ but idk :v ]
+Add PARTICLE on mask if i have time

 # Thank You